LucasColas/AI-TicTacToe/README.md

 # AI-TicTacToe

-I'm still working on !
-But you can run :
+You can run this file :
 ```
 AI_tictactoe_4x4.py
 ```
 or
 ```
-tictactoe_HumanVsHuman_4x4.py
+tictactoe_HumanVsHuman_3x3.py
 ```

+If you have any suggestions, leave them ;)

 # Requirements